Artist Biographies

 Margaret Holland

-Margaret first guested in the Urban Nutcracker in 2019 and has since joined City Ballet Boston!
-Since being in Boston, she has also danced with Harvard Ballet Company and traveled to NYC to train with the New York Dance Project.
-She is an active part of the medical community in Boston and loves being able to invite colleagues to shows and events!
+Margaret first performed in the Urban Nutcracker in 2019 as a guest artist and has since joined City Ballet of Boston year round.
+During her dance career, she has also performed with Harvard Ballet Company, New York Dance Project, and Capital Ballet DC.
+In addition, Margaret is an active member of the Boston medical community and enjoys sharing her passion for the arts by inviting colleagues to performances and community events.

 Morgan Brown Sanborn